leadingsystems/lsjs/README.md

 Please open: http://yourdomain.com/assets/lsjs/examples/_02/index.html

 You will already see the modified output.

 The module's controller is also customized and prints `customized controller works in module "helloWorld"` to the console.

+The app's styles are customized as well.
+If the stylesheet in the customization app folder had the same filename as the one in the original app folder, the original style file would be completely overridden.
+Instead, in this example we chose to put a stylesheet with a different file name in the customization app folder with the effect that both are being used simultaneously.

 Open the example's index.html and remove the GET parameter `pathToAppCustomization` to see what the module originally did.